owlboy/greatpug-public/README.md

 ### Change Log
 #### 12/07/22 - 12/09/22 – The Great Pug (VRCSDK3) (2019.4.31f1)
 * Updated patron flyers
-* Fixed some issues with LOD Culling and Occlusion Culling.
+* Fixed some issues with LOD Culling and Occlusion Culling. - Thanks ShiguriVR!
 * Fixed issues with the House Music toggle.

 #### 12/06/22 – The Great Pug (VRCSDK3) (2019.4.31f1)